 What are the horses like?
 They have been carefully chosen from various South African breeds, known for being able to walk-out while being able to cope with tough going.
 They live in the bush so are familiar with wildlife.
 Breeds include Friesan-cross, Boerperds, Anglo-Thoroughbreds, and the S.A.
 Warmblood.
 They range in size from 14.3h. to 17h.
 Long-distance McClellan saddles are used.

 ~Vented helmets are recommended.
 A tennis visor was added to this one with velcro~

 Are riding helmets compulsory?
 Yes – bring your own hot-weather helmet.

 What else should I bring?
 Not too much: it can be hot and sunny and could be overcast or rainy but will not get cold.
 Towels are provided.
 Bring comfortable riding clothes in earth colours, blues or greens – (not bright red or turquoise) long-sleeved collared shirts, (we have TWT shirts for sale), bandana, riding helmet, bum bag, lip salve, sun cream factor 30, short boots and half-chaps, wax raincoat, camera with extra memory card and charger, sun hat, sarong, sandals or flip flops, summer dress & comfy clothes to wear in the evenings.
 (Voltage is the same but round pin plugs – so you need an adaptor.)
-Bring a small bag for your swimming costume and washbag, pyjamas, spare clothes and torch that we will take to Windsong.
+Bring a small bag for your swimming costume and washbag, pyjamas, spare clothes and torch.
 Handbags are not a good idea but remember your passport.